robdevops/finbot/README.md

 ```
 telegram_url='https://api.telegram.org/bot0123456789:AbCdEfGhIjKlMnOpQrStUvWxYz/sendMessage?chat_id=-1001234567890'
 ```
+### Trade updates
+Setting `trade_updates=true` in the .env file will tell the bot to send Sharesight trades to your configured chat services.

 ### Price alerts
-Setting `alert_threshold=THRESHOLD` in the .env file will trigger price alerts for stocks which moved _THRESHOLD_ or more.
+Setting `price_updates=true` and `price_updates_percentage=THRESHOLD` in the .env file will trigger price alerts for stocks which moved _THRESHOLD_ or more.
 This data is sourced from Yahoo!
 Finance, based on the holdings in your Sharesight portfolio(s).
-The value is an integer representing a percentage.
 Example:
 ```
-alert_threshold=10
+price_updates=true
+price_updates_percentage=10
 ```

 ## Running the script